FAQs on the Activate Fund

 If I want to find out more about the Fund, who can I talk to?

 If you have any queries or concerns, please do not hesitate to contact the Activate Fund Manager, Derek Bardowell.
 You can reach him on 0207 799 1669 or [email protected] on Mondays and Tuesdays.
-We will also be hosting two online advice webinars, when you can ask any questions: these will be on Monday 28 October at 7pm, and Monday 18 November at 12.30pm.
+We will also be hosting online advice webinars, dates to be announced.